 Are you one of the millions of Americans wondering when you’ll receive your second stimulus in your bank account?
 Some eligible taxpayers have already begun to receive their relief boost of $600 payments per individual, $1200 for couples and $600 per dependent under 17, but are sure that you qualify?

 Beginning December 29th, 2020, the IRS and the Treasury Department began distributing economic Impact Payments as part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 to millions of Americans.
 Haven’t received your check yet?
 There may be a reason why and we can help you get your stimulus check in your pocket faster!

 Here’s how to speed up the process:

-- Option 1: The IRS will send your stimulus check to the direct deposit account they have on file from your 2018 return.
-If they do not have your banking information because you opted for a paper check or owed, you will receive a check in the mail.
-You can speed up the process by using the “Get My Payment” tool found on the website to enter your MoneyLion Checking routing and account number.
+The IRS will use your most recently filed tax return if you received a refund by direct deposit in 2018 or 2019.
+If they do not have your banking information because you opted for a paper check or owed, you will receive a check or EIP card in the mail.

-- Option 2: File your 2019 return promptly.
+File your 2020 return promptly.
 If you receive a refund and opted for direct deposit, the IRS will use your banking information to send the funds if they haven’t already done so.